 A Stand-Alone Commercial Plumbing Service Line Permit will allow a non-licensed plumber to perform work consisting of installing, servicing, or repairing service mains or service lines that provide water or sewer services on private property in an area that extends from a public right-of-way or public easement to not less than 5 feet from a building or structure.
 This work does not apply to plumbing work performed on private property designated for use as a one-family or two-family dwelling.

-This permit will only pertain to commercial properties and will not be allowed for grease traps, backflow devices, lift stations, or grinder stations.
+This permit will only apply to commercial properties and will not allow grease traps, backflow devices, lift stations, or grinder stations.

 Please note that Austin Water will require a Water/Wastewater inspection for this permit.